JaumeNB/Blog_app/DB/README.md

-# Here the database: blog.db
+Placeholder for the database: blog.db